isonaj/anthonyison.com/blog/posts/2019-05-04-migrating-from-ghost-to-hexo.md

 - hexo
 - blogging
 ---
 It was surprisingly easy to migrate my blog out of ghost, but there were a few missed steps along the way.
-Often, I would find a better way after I had done the heavy lifting.
+Often, I would find a better way after I had done the heavy lifting.<!-- more -->

 ## 1. Install Hexo and create the blog
 ```bash